 As a generic overview for I/O impact of the backup modes, please see this table:

-While changing backup mode is one way of reducing amount of I/O on backup repository, it is also possible to leverage features of the filesystem to avoid extra I/O. Currently Veeam Backup and Replication supports advanced features of one filesystem, Microsoft ReFS 3.1 (available in Windows Server 2016 and newer), to completely eliminate unnecessary read/write operations in certain configurations.
+IMPORTANT: While changing backup mode is one way of reducing amount of I/O on backup repository, it is also possible to leverage features of the filesystem to avoid extra I/O. Currently Veeam Backup and Replication supports Fast Clone to leverage advanced features from ++Microsoft ReFS 3.1++ (available in Windows Server 2016 and newer) and Linux XFS, to completely eliminate unnecessary read/write operations in certain configurations.
 For more details refer to the corresponding section of this guide.

 Synthetic full I/O patterns need to be split into two different operations: first is the creation of the additional incremental which is exactly like any other incremental job.
 The second is the synthetic creation of the full backup which is an I/O intensive process.
 Since the process reads individual blocks from the various files in the backup chain and writes those blocks to the full backup file, the I/O pattern is roughly 50%-50% read/write mix.